Why should you use email as a mobile-first company?

 Email onboarding sequences can be crucial engagement tools to keep your users activated after they’ve downloaded your app.
 When the pressure to solidify a relationship with your users is on, email is an excellent option for onboarding your users and getting them to “stick.”
 With email onboarding, you have the opportunity to turn these new users into loyalists.

-What is an onboarding email?
-What should it achieve?
+What is an onboarding email and what should it achieve?

 On a high level, onboarding emails should hook your users on your app and its core offering.
 In order to keep users coming back, they need to start forming a habit around your app.